zuedev/eldragiir.guide/docs/_characters/comfort-emberheart.md

 title: Comfort Emberheart
 rating: 100
 image: "/assets/img/comfort-sara.jpg"
+imageAlt: "Comfort on the streets on Nostro during it's revolution in 999POC"
 description: Comfort Emberheart is a Dustborn Cind and the current leader of The Fire Caste of Tiamon, a militant organisation seeking to retake the once-great city of Tiamon.
 He wields three scimitars and a glaive, along with utilising elemental powers (primarily fire) to augment his fighting style.
 ---